 Google Ads Optimization Checklist (Every Month)

-- In Google Ads, under Reports, look at Final URL by Cost.
+- In Google Ads, under Reports, look at the Final URL by Cost.
 If one page is receiving too much of the Ad Grant, decrease the daily budgets for that page’s campaigns.

 - In Google Analytics, under Acquisition, look at All Traffic.
 Which pages convert at the highest rates?
 Send Google Ads traffic there (depending on your goals).